RedisInsight/Tutorials/src/ds/prob/bloom-cuckoo.md

 ## Cuckoo Filters

-[Cuckoo filters](https://en.wikipedia.org/wiki/Cuckoo_filter), which are similar to Bloom filters, are used to determine, with a high degree of certainty, whether or not an element is a member of a set.
+[Cuckoo filters](https://en.wikipedia.org/wiki/Cuckoo_filter), which are similar to Bloom filters, are used to determine, with a high degree of certainty, whether or not an element is a member of a filter.
 Unlike Bloom filters, you can delete items from a cuckoo filter.
+Unlike Bloom filters, you can add the same element multiple times to a Cuckoo filter (see the `CF.COUNT` example below).

 To begin, create a cuckoo filter with estimated capacity, defined bucket size (the number of items in each bucket), and maximum number of iterations (number of attempts to swap items between buckets).